Stencyl/stencylpedia/block-reference/scene/world.md

 ![tile-data-at2](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/2%20-%20World/tile-data-at2.png)

-Get data for tile at this position.
+Get the tile data for the tile at this position.
 Returns empty text if no tile found.

 ```
 getTileDataAt([NUMBER], [NUMBER], 0, [TEXT]) //specify layer ID